 With Ironclad Workflow Designer, it’s quick and easy to automate contract templates at your company.

-Once enabled, Workflow Designer is only accessible to Ironclad admin users.
+Once enabled, Workflow Designer is only accessible to Ironclad power users.
 For more information on user permissions please reference the Understanding Permissions article.

 Start by clicking the Workflow Designer tab.
 Then upload and name your template.

 Select whether your workflow will be My company's paper, The counterparty's paper, or both.
 Once you have made that decision, click 'Save paper source' to proceed.

 Tag Your Template

 Once you’ve uploaded your template you’ll be taken to the screen where you’ll tag the document.
 Tagging is the process of identifying areas of the template text that Ironclad will need to replace, such as the agreement date and parties’ names.

 As you highlight a section of the text, you’ll see a list of fields pop up.
 Select the appropriate field to insert a tag.